korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 and it's the first record that's added, that remains in the set.
 In other words, a duplicate element won't replace the current element.
-In this case, when I added the phone contacts for Mickey, Minnie, and Robin Hood, those records were ignored, because the set already had records for them in it.
+In this case, when I added the phone contacts for Mickey, Minnie, and Robin Hood, those records were ignored because the set already had records for them in it.
 I can switch the order of the way I intersect around, and I'll show that to you next.